HBerglund/presoJS/README.md

 ## tailwind.config.js

-Here you can change presoJS theme:
+Change the presoJS theme to your preferable colors:

-- fontSize
+- background
-- spacing
+- primary
-- blur
+- secondary
-- borderRadius
+- tertiary

+Change your text colors:

-- backgroundImage
+- textPrimary
-- colors
+- textSecondary
-- width
+- textAlternative

 ## data.tsx

-The file containing your presentation slides.
+The file contain your presentation slides.

 In data.tsx, insert your preferable slide components inside the slides array, as shown in the example below:

+slides = [
 {
 component: <ExampleSlide />,
 id: 1,
 chapter: 'Chapter 1
 },
+]

-For each component slide, you can read the jsDoc comments to see what props you need/can add for the specific component by hover any <ExampleSlide>.
+For each component slide, you can read the jsDoc comments to see what props you need/can add for the specific component by hovering any <ExampleSlide>.

+NOTE: Each component must have a unique id.

 ## Components

 ### ChapterSlide

+Group your presentation into chapters for your audience's convenience.
+Add titles and an image for visual effect.

 ### TextSlide

+Use text content to share a visual form of your message to your audience.

 ### BulletSlide

+Create bullet points to draw attention to important information and communicate more efficiently with your audience.

 ### ImageSlide

+Add up to four images, with or without titles, to create an engaging presentation.

 ### VideoSlide

+Videos capture your audience's attention.
+Choose between different frame sizes, with or without titles.

 ### CodeSlide

+Present snippets of code in an easy-to-follow stream of highlighted lines of code.

 ### CarouselSlide

+Use CarouselSlideCard to create a carousel of slides.
+CarouselSlide is used as any other slide component inside the slides array in data.tsx.

 ## CarouselSlideCard

+Use CarouselSlideCard to create a carousel of slides.
+Insert CarouselSlideCard inside the carouselCards array in data.tsx.

 ### TestimonialSlide

+Motivate your audience and introduce the topic you're going to cover by using quotes by others to add credibility.

 ## Learn More